 Acceptable Use of Artwork

-The 2009 Texas Teens Read! artist is Emily Fiegenschuh and she possesses the copyright to the artwork she created for Time Twistin’ TTR.09.
-In accordance with the artist’s contract, Emily Fiegenschuh’s artwork will be included with the 2009 Texas Teens Read! manual on CD-ROM and will be uploaded onto the Texas State Library’s web site.
-All images include a copyright symbol designating Emily Fiegenschuh as copyright holder.
+This year’s Texas Reading Club artist is Diane Stanley and she possesses the copyright to the artwork she created for “Sail Away with Books.”
+In accordance with the artist’s contract, the artwork by Diane Stanley will be inserted into the 2007 Texas Reading Club manual on CD-ROM and uploaded onto the Texas State Library’s Web site.

-In accordance with the artist’s contract, the Texas State Library and Archives Commission grants Texas libraries a non-exclusive, non-transferable, limited right to reproduce all color artwork and clip art in the Texas Teens Read! manual to promote Texas Teens Read!, their libraries, and reading.
+In accordance with the artist’s contract, the Texas State Library and Archives Commission grants Texas libraries a non-exclusive, non-transferable, limited right to reproduce all color artwork and clip art in the Texas Reading Club manual to promote their libraries and the Texas Reading Club.
 It may be used to create items such as crafts, t-shirts, programs, and library decorations.
-If a library utilizes artwork in print or on promotional items, the artwork must include the copyright symbol designating Emily Fiegenschuh as copyright holder.

-In addition, Texas libraries are granted permission to upload the color artwork and clip art onto their library web sites for the sole purpose of promoting the 2009 Texas Teens Read!, libraries, and reading.
-If a library uploads artwork onto their web sites, the artwork must carry the copyright symbol designating Emily Fiegenschuh as copyright holder.
-The library must also provide a link to this Acceptable Use of Artwork by Emily Fiegenschuh on the Texas State Library and Archives Commission web site or on the library’s web site.
+In addition, Texas libraries are granted permission to upload the color artwork and clip art onto their library web sites for the sole purpose of promoting the 2007 Texas Reading Club program.
+If a library displays the artwork on a web site, the library is obligated to clearly state that it is for use only by Texas libraries and the artwork must carry the copyright symbol with Diane Stanley listed as copyright holder.

 Bookmarks, Borders, Buttons, Certificates, Reading Logs, and More!

-Public libraries in Texas may use the artwork to create items for use as incentives, awards, and prizes that are given to teens.
+Public libraries in Texas may use the artwork to create items for use as incentives, awards, and prizes that are given to children.
 The artwork is the property of the artist.
 Please respect her work!
-All images must include the copyright symbol with Emily Fiegenschuh listed as copyright holder.
+All images must include the copyright symbol with Diane Stanley listed as copyright holder.
 Libraries may resize and reverse the clip art, but may not alter it.
-The name of the library may be added, but the art is owned by the illustrator and may not be touched up, edited, or modified without permission.
+The name of the library may be added, but the art is owned by the illustrator and should not be touched up, edited, or modified without permission.
 Color may be added to the clip art only if the same color hues as represented in the poster, bookmark, and certificate are utilized.

 For more information, please contact Christine McNew, Youth Services Consultant, at firstname.lastname@example.org.